Google changes its algorithm frequently and it is a very difficult task for marketers to know Google’s pattern of

 2016 Google Updates

 Google introduced a new algorithm “Possum” algorithm in 2016 to diversify the local results and reduce spam.
 Updates to mobile friendly and Penguin algorithms where also seen.

 Penguin 4.0 Released (23rd September 2016)

 Google announced the release of Penguin 4.0 update on 23rd of September, 2016.
 The main objective of this algorithm was to reduce the spams in the search engine result.
 Websites that employed black hat SEO tricks such as keyword stuffing and linking schemes to rank their site in the SERP were found affected or penalised.
 People did see fluctuation in their rankings but in overall, nothing major effect were seen.

-Pengiun 4.0 had two major changes.
+Penguin 4.0 had two major changes.
 First change, it is now real time.
-So, the Penguin’s data is refreshed in real time which results into the quick visibility of the changes.
+So, the Penguin’s data is refreshed in real time which results in the quick visibility of the changes.
 The next change is Penguin is now more granular.
 Rather affecting the whole website, it devalues the spam adjusting ranking based on spam signals.

 “Possum Algorithm Update” (1st September 2016)

 Google updated Possum algorithm with the objective to diversify the local results and prevent spam from ranking.
 This Possum algorithm was updated on 1st September of 2016.
 The algorithm used addresses and affiliation to filter out the duplicate local results.
 Possum algorithm update has given more priority to the physical location of the business.
 So, if a user is searching from a closer location from you then, the chances is more that your business get higher ranking.

 Mobile Friendly Update (12th May 2016)

 Google rolled out the first mobile-friendly algorithm on 21st April, 2015 which was to boost the ranking of the sites with mobile friendly pages.
 After one year of the mobile update, Google rolled out another mobile friendly algorithm on 12th May, 2016 with the objective to increase the effect of the ranking signal to help the users find even more pages that are relevant and mobile-friendly.
 Those sites with mobile friendly design did not have any bad effect.